Depression, mental illness, and general lack of achievement plagues modern society.

 The graph shows the light wavelength on the x-axis and the percentage that passes through on the y-axis.
 As the graph shows, Carbonshade glasses almost completely block out the visible light spectrum below 600 nm.

 The exact percentages shown below the graph tell you exactly how much different wavelengths of light passes through.
 As you can see, in the relevant spectrums, it’s fractions of a percentage point.
-The “fail” or “pass” designations at the top of the page tells you if the glasses were successful in blocking that particular wavelength designation.
+The “fail” or “pass” designations at the top of the page tell you if the glasses were successful in blocking that particular wavelength designation.

 Quick aside: Near UV and Far UV rays return a “fail” result for transmission, but this is because they actually reflect those ranges (0–380 nm).
 This is indicated by the negative transmission percentage on the transmission report.
-This is important, because UV rays are also a problem, but for different reasons.
+This is important because UV rays are also a problem, but for different reasons.

 How blue light blocking glasses helped me, personally